doby162/witchazzan-server/README.md

 Both parts are required for the game to function.

 # Admin client API
-## Clients can send messages directly to the admin api by sending a chat message begining with a slash
+## Clients can send messages directly to the admin api by sending a chat message beginning with a slash
 ## This allows all players, eventually all players with admin rights, to coordinate server actions.
-NOTE: These **are** case sensitive
+NOTE: These **are** case-sensitive

 ### look
 This will eventually give players information of some sort, it basically does nothing.